Symmetric locally free resolutions and rationality problems: Application to rationality problems

-Observe that for $2d=4$ the quadric bundles are all rational, as our models are in fact quadric bundles on projectivisations of split bundles, which were already observed to be rational for $2d=4$ in \cite{Sch1}.
+For $d=2$ the quadric surface bundles are all rational, as our models are in fact quadric surface bundles contained in projectivizations of split bundles, which are rational for $d=2$: see, for instance, \cite{Sch1}.

-Recall that for $2d=6$ we have two families for which rationality is an open problem.
-These are Verra fourfolds and cubic fourfolds containing a plane.
-The third type of Brauer class, or equivalently, the type of quasi half-periods corresponds to complete intersection of divisors of types $(1,1)$, $(1,2)$ in $\PP^2\times \PP^4$, which are always rational. \begin{lem} A general quadric bundle $Q_1$ from Example \ref{2.14} obtained as a complete intersection of divisors of types $(1,1)$, $(1,2)$ in $\PP^2\times \PP^4$ is rational. \end{lem} \begin{proof} Observe that the natural projection to $\mathbb{P}^4$ is a birational morphism. \end{proof}